| AN IDENTIFYING RELATIVE CLAUSE — THAT / WHICH |

-An identifying clause (restrictive, relative) adds information or narrows the noun to a specific one, group or lot.
+An identifying clause (restrictive, relative) adds information or narrows the noun to a specific one, group, or lot.
 The clause helps by telling us which one.
-The pronoun that is more commonly, but which is used when it is preceded by a preposition.
-NO COMMAS are used to set off the clause. |
+The pronoun that is more commonly used, but which is also used, especially when it is preceded by a preposition.
+(No commas are used.) |

-The water that I drank last night contained sodium. (identifies the specific one) |
+The water that/which I drank last night contained a lot of sodium. (identifies the specific one) |

-The car that runs off of a lithium-ion battery is surprisingly fast. |
+The car that/which runs off of a lithium-ion battery is surprisingly fast. |

 The problem about which I wrote is the subject of today's lecture. |

-The prison that is located in San Francisco Bay was a depressing place to live. |
+The prison that/which is located in San Francisco Bay was a depressing place to live. |

-A non-identifying (nonrestrictive) relative clause adds extra information about a noun already identified by other means, for example, by name, by shared knowledge or context.
-The clause is just adding interesting information.
-Which (not that) is used in a nonidentifying clause.
-Commas are used. |
+A nonidentifying (nonrestrictive) clause adds extra information about a noun already identified by other means, for example, by name, by shared knowledge or context.
+Which (not that) is used, and commas set the information off as an interjected comment (an inserted thought). |

-The Evian water, which I drank last night, contained sodium. (adds extra info) |
+The Evian water, which I drank last night, contained a lot of sodium. (adds extra info) |

 The Tesla, which runs off of a lithium-ion battery, is surprisingly fast. |